yash022/yash022/README.md

 ## About me

 A 15-year-old teen with over two years of solid programming experience.
-Curious, lead-minded, always willing to learn, and open to new technologies.
-Currently developing apps with Kodular.io, I am learning java and python and have a bit of experience in HTML and CSS…
+Curious, lead-minded, always willing to learn, and open to new technologies , I am learning java and python and have a bit of experience in HTML and CSS…

 Apart from coding, I enjoy designing user interfaces for mobile and web apps.
 I also have a keen interest in physics and tech related stuff.<br>